 It has been been way too long since we shared an instant pot pasta recipe.

 What’s not to love about pasta in instant pot?
 The pasta along with everything else is cooked together in one pot.
 Easiest clean up and no dealing with a big pot of boiling water!
+If you are looking for stove top version, then here is a chicken alla vodka recipe.

 Today, it is Penne alla Vodka in Instant Pot aka Penne with Vodka Sauce